raydenlim/tp/docs/DeveloperGuide.md

 **Alternative 1 (current choice):** The `CreateSession` feature takes in arguments of varying number of student names.
 - Pros:This choice offers a high degree of flexibility when it comes to adding students to a session.
 You can add any number of students when creating a session, which is essential for accommodating different class sizes and situations.

 **Alternative 2:** An alternative design could involve creating two separate constructor methods within the `CreateSession` class.
-One constructor would be responsible for adding a student to an existing `SessionStudents`, and the other would take an entire `SessionStudents` object as an argument.
+One constructor would be responsible for adding a student to an existing `StudentSet`, and the other would take an entire `StudentSet` object as an argument.
 - Cons: This alternative introduces additional complexity in terms of validating user input and checking for null values upon execution.
 It may be less intuitive than the current approach.

 By opting for the current choice (Alternative 1), the implementation remains straightforward and user-friendly, allowing for versatile usage scenarios.
 It ensures that users can efficiently create sessions and add students to them without unnecessary constraints or complications.